Laser

 Setup

-As stated above, you will also need a DAC to control the laser from your computer : the Etherdream, Helios, ShowNET and LaserCube USB/Wifi DAC are supported.
+As mentioned earlier, you will need a DAC to control the laser from your computer.
+The Etherdream, Helios, ShowNET, LaserCube (USB/Wifi) and any other DACs that conform to the IDN protocol are supported.

 And do not forget to buy an ILDA cable, in case it is not provided with the laser !